ARitz-Cracker/browser-requirifier/README.md

 			"includedFiles": [
 				"some_subpage.js",
 				"lib_browser/some_subpage",
-				"node_modules/some_dependency",
-				"node_modules/other_dependency"
 			],
+			"dependencies": [
+				"some_dependency",
+				"other_dependency"
+			],
 			"startPoint": "some_subpage.js"
 		}
 		// More lists can be added
 	},
-	// List of files/folders to ignore, only applies to includedFiles, not copyVerbatim "excludedFiles": [
+	// List of files/folders to ignore
-		"lib_node",
-		"node_modules/some_dependency/lib_node"
+	"excludedFiles": [
+		"lib_node"
 	],
-	"outputDir": "browser_exports",
+	"outputDir": "www_files/js",
 	"baseURL": "/js/"
 }
 ```